ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 Returns a JSON object with the entire inventory.
 User must be logged in to access.

+Success: Returns a status of 200 and a JSON object with the inventory

 #### POST

 The request body must include a unique name, and can optionally include quantity and units.
 User must be logged in to access.
-Returns a success message and the id number of the new item.

 ```javascript
 {